Nowadays, I'm willing to bet you rarely – if ever – stroll casually over to a coworker's desk to discuss the details of an upcoming project.

 Use Loom when a text description won't suffice.
 Seamless screen recording makes it easier to explain your points and give direction to others who aren't with you in person.
 It also integrates with Slack for an even simpler sharing experience.

-Slab is an internal knowledge base where you can find information about your company, teams, and projects.
+Slab is a knowledge hub where you can find information about your company, teams, and projects.
 You can search for answers across your company's tools and integrations, and edit files in realtime with other users.
 Knowledge can be uploaded to specific folders for other teammates to access when they need it, making it an essential tool for asynchronous communication.

 Project management systems like Asana are just as useful for asynchronous communication.
 With Asana, you build out projects and deadlines that are assigned to teammates to work on.
 Teammates can communicate at their own pace on project boards to get their work done most effectively.